 Without an omni-channel approach, it’s almost impossible to keep a record of customers’ information who may interact with the brand through multiple ways.
 As customers channelize their loyalty program on multiple platforms, cosmetic brands can extract the customer data from all the channels to transform it into a singular view.
 It’s like unifying online and offline data.
 Apart from getting the minute details of customers’ whereabouts, this data also mirrors their preferences and behavioral details.

-One groundbreaking way of gathering data is with Annex Cloud’s Receipt Data Aggregator.
+One groundbreaking way of gathering data is with Annex Cloud’s Native Receipt Scanning.
 Thanks to this new technology, shoppers in a brand’s loyalty program can submit their receipts to the company in order to gain points, either by uploading images to a website or forwarding e-receipts via email or text message.
-The Receipt Data Aggregator then reads all the text from the receipt, stores all the retailer and purchase information, and awards points based on the products that are purchased.
+The Native Receipt Scanning then reads all the text from the receipt, stores all the retailer and purchase information, and awards points based on the products that are purchased.

 A combined interaction of print, online, broadcast, mobile, retail point-of-sale, gaming, kiosk, outdoor, direct mail, and social media with customers is the reality of modern times.
 A same communication with the same power has become a need, as same customer might be receiving your loyalty communication via multiple platforms.
 The variation in the tone, experience and overall communication can put the customer in a phase of irritation.
 That’s why seamless, consistent and equal experience, which should be a device or channel agnostic, is a need.